ian-multivac/ian-multivac.github.io/projects/automations/automations.md

 #### Asynchronous updates

 This flow waits until the webhook trigger is called, before doing any requests to the main site.
-An ideal flow would gather than information periodically and storing it, without waiting for something to trigger a request to the external site.
+An ideal flow would gather that information periodically, and storing it, without waiting for something to trigger a request to the external site.
 It would improve response time, and make it easier to handle errors before they're made visible to an end user.

 #### Pretty it up